DrewDouglass/autoimg/README.md

 * Python 3
 * [EasyGUI Python Module](http://easygui.sourceforge.net/).

+# Compatible With
+* Tested and working on Windows 10
+* Tested and working on Mac OS.
+* Untested but compatible with Linux.

 # Usage
+* You must have Python3 and EasyGUI installed.
 * Download autoimg.py :floppy_disk:
 * Run `python autoimg.py` :floppy_disk:
 * Follow the GUI instructions :blue_book: